south korean tourist die bali paragliding

 The victims were evacuated and transported to Surya Husada Hospital in Nusa Dua, where they were later declared deceased.

 The South Korean tourists were reported to be staying in the Karang Putih area, South Kuta.
-While the relationship between Hwang and Han was not formally confirmed, field sources indicated they were believed to be a married couple enjoying a holiday in Bali.
+Hwang and Han were believed to be members of the same group enjoying a holiday in Bali.

 Authorities continue to investigate the incident, including weather conditions at the time and the safety measures in place.